utkarshu281/-Decentralized-venture-capital-platform/README.md

 Compile & Deploy

-aptos move cnvestor contributions in a ledger.

-Installation & Usage

-Prerequisites

-Install Aptos CLI

-Set up an Aptos development environment

-Compile & Deploy

 aptos move compile
 aptos move publish --profile default

-Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request if you have suggestions or improvements.ompile aptos move publish --profile default
+Please open an issue or submit a pull request if you have suggestions or improvements.